pertinaxwallet/web-extension-doc/source/api/web3lib/requests.md

 - Some method can't be invoked by scheme *ever_MODULE_METHOD*.
 For example, `ever_net_subscribe_collection` to avoid cases when DApp can do a huge subscription number and force to hang a user web-browser
 - DApp can't create more than 5 subscriptions simultaneously

-DApp can run EVERSCALE SDK method directly by the scheme, that is described in EVERIP-32 (formerly TIP-32):
+DApp can run EVERSCALE SDK method directly by the scheme, that is described in TIP-32:

 ```js
   window.everscale